 Other relevant occupations would be things such as crime prevention and community safety, security, youth justice, crime analysts and research, victim support, post-conviction support and work related to the courts and legal system.

 Complete the University's online application form (not a UCAS form).
 All applicants should apply as soon as possible to reserve a place and ensure adequate preparations are made for the start of your studies.

-Steven Barrett, BSc (Hons) Crime and Criminology student
+Ursula Biggins, BSc (Hons) Crime and Criminology student 2017